Release Notes for Cisco IE3500 Series Switches, Release 26.1.x

 • Miscellaneous: General security improvements for various system functions.

-The show system insecure configuration command introduced in Cisco IOS XE 17.18.2 release lists all insecure commands configured on the device.
+The show system insecure configuration command introduced in Cisco IOS-XE release 17.18.2, lists all insecure commands configured on the device.
 For all detected insecure configurations during device boot or upgrade, error messages are displayed.

 Upgrade

-with IEEE 802.1Qbu
+Frame Preemption with IEEE 802.1Qbu

 This feature provides a low-latency mechanism for high-priority frames by allowing the suspension of non-critical frames for critical ones.
 It helps achieve low latency and low jitter for real-time control networks, effectively extending QoS capabilities.
 When high-priority frames are transmitted, the preempted non-critical frame resumes transmission for multiple splits.